 American History in Video provides the largest and richest collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.

-American Indian Correspondence is a collection of almost 14,000 letters written by those who served as Presbyterian missionaries to the American Indians during the years from 1833 to 1893.
+Collection of almost 14,000 letters written by those who served as missionaries to the American Indians from 1833 to 1893.

 These unique materials tell both the historical and the personal stories of the colonization of the Americas.

 A mixture of original manuscripts, maps, ephemeral material and rare printed sources on the American West.